vvraju56/Multiple-api-into-one/README.md

 - **Dark Theme**: Easy on the eyes with gradient backgrounds
 - **Accessibility**: Proper focus states and keyboard navigation

-## 🌐 Live Demo

-Check out the live demo: [https://your-vercel-app.vercel.app](https://your-vercel-app.vercel.app)

-## 🔧 Configuration

-### Vercel Environment Variables (Optional)

-If you need environment variables, add them in your Vercel dashboard:

-1. Go to your Vercel project dashboard
-2. Navigate to Settings → Environment Variables
-3. Add your variables (copy from `.env.example`)

-### Custom Domain

-1. In Vercel dashboard, go to Project Settings → Domains
-2. Add your custom domain
-3. Update DNS records as instructed by Vercel

 ## 📱 Browser Support

 - Chrome 60+